 Clark County Public Health (CCPH) Harm Reduction Syringe Services Program works to empower individuals with the training and tools needed to prevent overdose deaths.
 CCPH Overdose Prevention and Response Trainers teach people from all backgrounds how to prevent, recognize, and respond to an opioid overdose.

 Everyone who goes through the CCPH Overdose Prevention and Response training may receive a kit containing naloxone, a lifesaving drug that reverses the effects of opioids for overdose victims.
 CCPH provides training sessions and naloxone kits free of charge; there is no cost for anyone to attend training and learn how to save a life.

 Overdose Prevention and Response training and naloxone kits are available to individuals at the CCPH Harm Reduction Center during Syringe Services hours:

-We offer two training courses: a 45 minute basic training and a 2 hour comprehensive training.
+Individuals can get training at the Harm Reduction Center during Syringe Services hours, at a public training, or call and schedule training.
+Organizations may also request a training.
 To schedule an Overdose Prevention and Response Training, please complete this form.
 We ask that a request for training be submitted at least two weeks before the requested date.

 Addiction and Harm Reduction Resources

 Harm Reduction Coalition was founded in 1993 and incorporated in 1994 by a working group of needle exchange providers, advocates and drug users.
 Today, we are strengthened by an extensive and diverse network of allies who challenge the persistent stigma faced by people who use drugs and advocate for policy and public health reform.